The Celts, whose lands spread across Europe from Hungary to Ireland two thousand

 The Rampant Lion of Scotland was originally the emblem of William the Lion in

 the 12th century, during the years when Scotland was independent.
+His standard, showing a red rampant lion on a yellow background, became the Royal Standard of Scotland in 1222.
 Since that

 time the Scots have used the lion to proclaim pride in their nation.